 Revenue Events Log

-To export a log of all revenue events that were fired in a A/B test, click the Export button at the top-right of the each report, and select “Revenue event log”.
+To export a log of all revenue events that were fired by users of the A/B test, click the Export button at the top-right of the experience report page, and select “Revenue event log”.
 This will include all revenue events as well as indicate if these events were outliers or not.
 The revenue events log is available for all A/B tests (campaigns using A/B test allocation that have at least 2 variations or 1 variation with a control group).

 For every event that has a goal attached to it with a revenue value based on the event value (e.g. purchase, add to cart), an outlier threshold is calculated.